andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/loading-a-receipt-for-validation-with-swift.md

 <a name="throw-errors" class="jump-target"></a>

-#### 3 &#8211; Throw errors when a validation step fails
+#### 3 – Throw errors when a validation step fails

-Third, whenever some step along the way fails, I&#8217;m utilizing Swift&#8217;s error handling features.
-I&#8217;ve created an enum called `ReceiptValidationError` with various descriptive values.
+Third, whenever some step along the way fails, I'm utilizing Swift's error handling features.
+I've created an enum called `ReceiptValidationError` with various descriptive values.
 Whenever a validation error occurs, one of the values in the `ReceiptValidationError` enum is thrown.

-The enum&#8217;s definition is simple right now, but it will grow as time goes on with various other error conditions related to receipt validation (and why validation might fail):
+The enum's definition is simple right now, but it will grow as time goes on with various other error conditions related to receipt validation (and why validation might fail):

 <pre class="lang:default decode:true " title="ReceiptValidationError Enum" >enum ReceiptValidationError : Error {
     case couldNotFindReceipt
 }</pre>

-This enum simply implements the `Error` &#8220;marker&#8221; protocol, which allows its values to be used in Swift&#8217;s error-throwing system.
-For this blog entry, we&#8217;ll stick with simply throwing the value `couldNotFindReceipt` whenever a receipt can&#8217;t be found and needs to be re-requested from the App Store.
+This enum simply implements the `Error` &#8220;marker&#8221; protocol, which allows its values to be used in Swift's error-throwing system.
+For this blog entry, we'll stick with simply throwing the value `couldNotFindReceipt` whenever a receipt can't be found and needs to be re-requested from the App Store.

 <a name="receipt-validator-implementation" class="jump-target"></a>